-• A plain snaffle bridle is required to be used with a regular cavesson noseband, a dropped noseband, a flash noseband, a crossed noseband, a combined noseband or a Micklem or similar design of bridle.
+- A plain snaffle bridle is required to be used with a regular cavesson noseband, a dropped noseband, a flash noseband, a crossed noseband, a combined noseband or a Micklem or similar design of bridle. - Nosebands must be flat, leather, sheepskin or similar material may be used on any part of the bridle, providing the material does not exceed 3 centimetres in diameter, measured from the horse's skin.

-2.2.
+1.2.
 Snaffle Bit.

 - The Snaffle bit must have a smooth surface.
 Twisted and wire bits are prohibited.
 Bits must be made of metal, rigid plastic, or durable synthetic material and may be covered with rubber/latex.
 Bits must not place mechanical restraint upon the tongue. - The diameter of the mouthpiece of the snaffle must be such so as not to hurt the Horse.
 Snaffles must have a minimum diameter of twelve millimetres (12 mm) for horses and ten millimetres (10mm) for Ponies.
 The diameter of the mouthpiece is measured adjacent to the rings or the cheeks of the mouthpiece. - Snaffle bits may be used with loose ring, D-Ring, and Eggbutt cheeks.
-Single or double jointed snaffles may also be used with upper or lower cheeks, or full cheeks.
+Single or double-jointed snaffles may also be used with upper or lower cheeks, or full cheeks.
 Loose rings may have a sleeve fitted around part of the ring. - Flexible rubber or synthetic mouthpieces are permitted.
 Unjointed mouthpieces must be flexible. - A snaffle may have up to two joints.
-A barrel or ball joint is permitted as the centre link in a double jointed snaffle, however, the surface of the centre piece must be solid with no moveable parts other than a roller.
-The centre link may be tilted in a different orientation from the mouthpiece but must have rounded edges and may not have the effect of a tongue plate. - A double jointed snaffle or snaffle with rotating mouthpiece may be shaped to allow tongue relief.
+A barrel or ball joint is permitted as the centre link in a double-jointed snaffle, however, the surface of the centre piece must be solid with no moveable parts other than a roller.
+The centre link may be tilted in a different orientation from the mouthpiece but must have rounded edges and may not have the effect of a tongue plate. - A double-jointed snaffle or snaffle with rotating mouthpiece may be shaped to allow tongue relief.
 The maximum height of the deviation is 30mm from the lower part of tongue side to the highest part of the deviation.
 The widest part of the deviation must be where the mouthpiece contacts the tongue and must have a minimum width of 30mm.
-The mouthpiece of a jointed or unjointed snaffle may be shaped in a curve within the dimensions specified above. - 2.3.
-Rubber bit guards are permitted. - 2.4.
+The mouthpiece of a jointed or unjointed snaffle may be shaped in a curve within the dimensions specified above. - 1.3.
+Rubber bit guards are permitted. - 1.4.
 Lunge Cavesson may be used instead of a bridle.
 They can be used with or without a snaffle.
-If used without a snaffle they must adhere to the rules above. - 2.1.
-Bridle with noseband and smooth snaffle bit, with no more than two joints.
-Rubber bit guards are permitted.
-In an unjointed rubber snaffle is used, the bit must be flexible (see below).
-Minimum diameter of mouthpiece to be minimum 12mm for horses and 10mm for Ponies.
-The diameter of the mouthpiece is measured adjacent to the rings or the cheeks of the mouthpiece at the widest point.
+If used without a snaffle they must adhere to the rules above.